Eusebius/filmotheque/README.md

 ##Database configuration

-In the provided configuration, the application expects to work on a "films" MySQL database accessible on localhost, with login and password both set to "films".
+In the provided configuration, the application expects to work on a `films` MySQL database accessible on `localhost`, with login and password both set to `films`.
 You should of course change these credentials if you deploy the application on a public server.

-The table generation script is at scripts/films.sql
+The table generation script is at `scripts/films.sql`.
+It creates a first entry and a first admin:admin administration account.